 Another artist that has inspired us is Tones&I. She doesn’t conform to social expectations and has managed to break the music industry through pure talent and hard work.
-Her music and performance is amazing, as well as her unique voice.
-She has fully accepted who she is as an artist and this is portrayed in the way she dresses, speaks and performs.
-We’re so inspired by her for being true to who she is in an industry that often tries to mould artists into what they think other people will like.
+Her music and performance are amazing, as well as her unique voice.
+She has fully accepted who she is as an artist and this is portrayed in the way she dresses, speaks, and performs.
+We’re so inspired by her for being true to who she is in an industry that often tries to mold artists into what they think other people will like.

 What inspires you most?

 Women who believe in themselves, as well as people who express themselves freely to how they feel inside.
-Sometimes it can be difficult to be different, but we respect everyone who chooses to be true to their self.
+Sometimes it can be difficult to be different, but we respect everyone who chooses to be true to themself.